fedejordanolx/BrandTest/README.md

 ### Colors management
 There are some classes to get the exactly brand color:
-- `Colors.swift`: There is a struct with generic colors used in any brand
+- `[BrandName]Palette.swift`: Replace `BrandName` with the specific target name.
+There is a struct with the colors palette used in a specific brand
-- `CommonColors.swift`: There is defined the `AppColor` struct, which has the components common colors for all brands.
-For example, if you have a common color for the view controllers background, you can add a `viewControllerBackground` constant here
+- `AppColor.swift`: There is a enum where are the differents views colors applied for the project
-- `[BrandName]Colors.swift`: Replace `[BrandName]` with the specific target name.
-This is a file where is defined a `AppColor` extension, with the specific brand colors.
-Each constant has to be defined in each brand colors file.
-In the project you will find `FirstBrandColors.swift` and `SecondBrandColors.swift`.
+- `[BrandName]AppColorHelper.swift`: Replace `BrandName` with the specific target name.
+This is a file where is defined a helper class, which link a `AppColor` enum value with the specific brand color (from brand palette).

-For each `[BrandName]Colors.swift` you will have to set the corresponding target in `File Inspector -> Target Membership`
+For each `[BrandName]Palette.swift` and `[BrandName]AppColorHelper.swift` you will have to set the corresponding target in `File Inspector -> Target Membership`

 #### Usage